-Body is the weight, texture, and mouthfeel of the coffee.
-It shows up on the SCAA cupping form as a characteristic of green coffee, is altered in the process of brewing, and is often linked in casual conversation with processing method.
-Something that we as roasters need to consider, however, is that the body of the coffee is greatly affected by the way we roast.
+Body is defined as a coffee’s weight, texture, and mouthfeel.
+Body shows up on the Specialty Coffee Association (SCA) cupping form as a characteristic of green coffee, can be altered during brewing, and is often linked to the processing method a coffee goes through on the farm.
+Something that we as roasters need to consider, however, is that the body of the coffee is greatly affected by the way we roast it.

-What I have noticed in my experimentation and blind cuppings is that the longer the Maillard reaction is allowed to continue, the greater the experience of the intensity of body (texture, viscosity, thickness).
-On the other hand, the shorter the time allowed for the Maillard reaction, the weaker the intensity of body.
+In my experimentation and cuppings, I have noticed that the longer the Maillard reaction is allowed to continue, the greater the experience of the intensity of body (texture, viscosity, thickness).
+On the other hand, the shorter the time allowed for the Maillard reaction, the weaker the intensity or perception of body.

-There is, of course, a lot more involved in how this process occurs, and the way in which we can control it, which I delve into in the book, but I want to discuss how this may be applied.
+There is, of course, a lot more involved in how this process occurs and how we can control it, which I delve into in the book, but I want to discuss how these ideas may be applied.

-First, it is awesome that we have control like this.
-Knowing this way to approach coffee roasting and profile development means that you are not caught in one particular expression of body.
-You can take the coffee and work it so you develop the body you want.
-It is crucial to note that each coffee has a range in which it can exist and within which you can modulate its attributes, so sourcing is super critical as well—but the bottom line is you have the control.
+First, it is incredible that we have control like this.
+If you approach coffee roasting and profile development in this manner, you are not bound to one particular expression of body.
+You can take the coffee and work it to develop your desired texture.
+It is crucial to note that each coffee has a range in which it can exist and within which you can modulate its attributes, so sourcing is critical, but the bottom line is you have the control.

-Second, it is a weighty responsibility to be aware of it.
-Body is a scoring section on the SCAA, Q, and Cup of Excellence score sheets.
-These sheets classify the overall quality of the green coffee, and influence buying and pricing decisions.
-Since you, the roaster, have control over the expression of the body, and you have a protocol that gives you a large window of roast length and no defined profile, you must be vigilant to always record your roast data in order to be fair to the coffee.
+Second, it is a weighty responsibility.
+Body is a scoring section on not only the SCA cupping sheet but the Q grader and Cup of Excellence score sheets.
+These sheets classify the overall quality of green coffee and influence buying and pricing decisions.
+As roasters, you have control over the expression of the body, so you must always be vigilant in recording your roast data to be fair to the coffee.

-A method we use that works well is this: while sample roasting I record the time of the beginning of color change and note the duration to the end of the roast.
-That way I can be informed about the roast’s influence on body after I have cupped blindly and can make adjustments to the way I am judging it, or even decide that a re-roast is necessary.
+A method we use that works well is this: while sample roasting, I record the time of the beginning of color change and note the duration to the end of the roast.
+That way, I can be informed about the roast’s influence on body after I have cupped the coffee and adjust how I judge it or even decide that a re-roast is necessary.

 Take control of your roast.
-Using the length of the Maillard reaction to control how the intensity of the body presents in the cup is just one of the many ways you can control your coffees.
-We must strive to be educated, intentional, and meticulous, even with regard to the nuances, because everything we do will affect the final flavor and quality of the cup.
+Using the length of the Maillard reaction to control how the intensity of the body presents in the cup is just one of the many ways you can manipulate your coffees.
+We must strive to be educated, intentional, and meticulous because everything we do will affect the final flavor and quality of the cup.